harisushehu/Hausa-deep-sentiment-analysis/README.md

 - **HAN.py:** Implements sentiment analysis using Hierarchical Attention Network (HAN).
 - **RNN.py:** Implements sentiment analysis using Recurrent Neural Networks (RNN).

+- ### Comparison with Other Studies
+- **comparison_other_studies.py:** Implements various machine learning algorithms, including Random Forest, Logistic Regression, K-nearest neighbors, Support Vector Machines, and Naive Bayes.
+These algorithms have been proposed in other studies and are utilized in this file to compare their performance with the methods employed in the current study.

 ### Statistical Testing
 - **ANOVA.py:** Conducts a statistical test to investigate the effectiveness of the proposed methods using Analysis of Variance (ANOVA) and Tukey's test for post hoc analysis.